 Teens are more likely than any other age group of drivers on the road, to underestimate dangerous situations.
 Studies have shown that male drivers aged 16 to 19 are twice as likely over their female counterparts to be involved in a serious collision.
 Teens are also more likely to engage in reckless behavior behind the wheel, including illegal turns, improper lane changes, tailgating, or street racing.
 Not cognizant of the degree to which drinking can impair reaction times and concentration, teens that drink and drive are probably the most dangerous category of drivers on the road.
 In 2015 surveyors found that 20% of teens admitted to riding in the car with a driver, in the prior month, who had been drinking alcohol.

 Driving on the road today can feel like a scary proposition at any age.
 In the blink of an eye, injuries from an auto accident can change your life forever.
 Have your own accident story to share?
 Tell us your story and how we can help get you the compensation you deserve.

-To learn more about our Tacoma Law office and experienced car accident attorneys, Terry E. Lumsden, and Mike Ellickson, please visit our website or simply call us.
+To learn more about our Tacoma Law office and experienced car accident attorneys, Terry E. Lumsden, please visit our website or simply call us.
 We can also provide you with our Tacoma law firm’s history of Multi-Million Dollar Settlements.